benblack769/benblack769.github.io/posts/blog/pipeline-processing.md

 * **Unhandled Segfault:** Many computational tools in the python ecosystem are C/C++ extensions prone to segfaults.
 These segfaults completely bypass all normal python exception handling, and ruin most multiprocessing error handling schemes.
 * **Mismatched error propagation:** Even with normal python exceptions which are handled by all libraries, propagated errors when multiprocessing is enabled can look different than errors when multiprocessing is disabled, often leading to discrepancies in test and production environments.
 * **Excessive memory cloning:** When a new process forks, it takes a copy of the entire process image, even the stuff it will never access and doesn't need.
-This often leads to programmers limiting the amount of parallelism far below the capacity of the CPU, just because memory is constrained instead.
-And no, in python, the OS support for copy-on-write memory clones does not fix this very well for some reason, perhaps due to python's cyclic garbage collector passes.
+This often leads to programmers limiting the amount of parallelism far below the capacity of the CPU, just because memory is constrained instead. (and for OS nerds out there, no, in python, the OS support for copy-on-write memory clones does not fix this very well for some reason, perhaps due to writes caused by python's cyclic garbage collector passes or some other memory sweeper.)
 * **Spawn multiprocessing overlooked:** Spawn multiprocessing is the only officially supported method on MacOS, and is also the preferred method on Windows.
 However, spawn multiprocessing re-constructs the entire python runtime environment, resolving imports which requires running the script section of the python code, meaning that stateful behaviors in the script section of the python environment are vulnerable to bugs and problems.
 Combined with linux-heavy dev teams, this overlooked technical challenge can lead to lots of mac/windows specific bugs occurring.
 * **Excessive usage of unix pipes for bulk data transfer**: Unix pipes are a powerful abstraction for inter-process communication.
 However, they are built on-top of a 65k buffer, which creates a lot of unnecessary back-and-forth process chatter which slows down the data transfer significantly.
 Their implementation also includes a large set of locks, kernel context switches, and other sources of overhead that reduces their performance even for smaller data transfers.

 With a commitment to focus on these system/runtime problems, rather than ease of use or software design principles, the design fell into place quickly.

 1. This would be a microframework that fully controls how and when processes are spawned, errors are handled, and messages are passed.
 Users will only have access to a fixed set of configuration to change semantic behavior.
 This decision goes against many of my closely held software design principles, but it seemed like the only way to make sure every one of those failure cases were handled.
 2. The core microframework would only support a single very simple concept: linear async message passing between workers.
 All other features and functionality would be built on top, either in the form of coding patterns, or in the form of wrappers with a higher level interface with more features.
+This decision to only support linear message passing rather than general directed graphs like some competitor systems was mostly to make backpressure easier to understand.

-With this basic design in place, the implementation of the core functionality, while low-level and tricky due to the optimizations implemented <!-- TODO: Add reference to low-level tricks in readme -->, was possible to implement in only a few hundred lines of code in a single.
+With this basic design in place, the implementation of the core functionality, while low-level and tricky due to the optimizations implemented <!-- TODO: Add reference to low-level tricks in readme -->, was possible to implement in only a few hundred lines of code, making it relatively easy to code-review.
 Even more importantly, this simplicity allowed for fairly exhaustive testing of configuration options and many exceptional cases of segfaults, spawn multiprocessing, and error catching.

 Performance turned out pretty good as well: when fixed-size buffers are enabled, tens of thousands of short messages can be passed per second, and several gigabytes of total message bandwidth for larger messages.
 Process spawn time is typically well under a second, and shutdown triggered by either exceptions or segfault typically also typically well under a second.
 There are no busy loops, so CPU overhead is very low.
-All with a pure-python implementation with only pure-python dependencies.
+All powered by a pure-python implementation with only pure-python dependencies.

 With a customized build and gear designed specifically to tackle the last boss, it should be a breeze.
-Now it is time to turn our attention to everything else.
+Now it is time to turn our attention to the rest of the dungeon.

 ### The Dungeon Needs a Walkthrough: Building implicit feature support with examples and tutorials

 Software development is much like game development: there are a few hardcore devs out there who want to solve every problem themselves, but most people just want to complete the challenge, regardless of what help they receive.
-So when you have a micro-framework like this, it needs to have easy, established ways to solve most common problems brought to it.
-This does not always require code: typically documentation, examples, and tutorials provide the necessary solutions just as effectively.
+So if you want to make a micro-framework like this popular, it needs to have easy, established ways to solve most common problems brought to it.
+This does not always require code: typically documentation, examples, and tutorials provide the necessary solutions just as effectively as coded features.

-The easiest, and in my experience, the only way that really works well is to just write guides for the rooms and minibosses in rooms that you and your collaborators have already explored, and hope that they are useful to others.
+The only way that consistently works is to just write guides for the rooms and minibosses in rooms that you and your collaborators have already explored, encourage others to do the same, and hope that they are useful to others.

-So after some dungeon crawling through the exiting production codebase that inspired the project, trying to smash my head against every single feature of the existing code, even if minor, or a convenience feature, or a significant performance optimization and translated it to this pipeline concept, I ended up with a less detailed, but more functional diagram of everything that easily fit into the pipeline concept, and the few things that didn't:
+So after some dungeon crawling through the exiting production codebase that inspired the project, trying to smash my head against every single feature of the existing code, even if minor, or a convenience feature, or a significant performance optimization that could be added, and translated it to this pipeline concept, I ended up with a less detailed, but more functional diagram of everything that easily fit into the pipeline concept, and the few things that didn't:

 ![job monitoring diagram](/images/pipeline-processing/images/job-breakup-monitoring.png)

+This shows 3 challenges that do not fit into the pipeline concept effectively:

+1. Effective data parallelism across small chunks of work. (regular data parallelism frameworks, like the standard library's `multiprocessing.Pool` can be nested within pipeline steps to do this, but only if you are willing to deal with the latency overhead of batching, or the complexities of pipelined work within a single worker, which defeats the whole point of the framework).
+2. Non-retryable errors properly updating the database and notifying the command that it failed.
+(The distributed queue system has its own retry policy, but it has huge overhead if every failure has to retry many times)
+3. Logs being collected across all pipeline steps and uploaded per job, rather than a stream of all jobs.

+All three are great examples of real-world complexities that come up all the time and cause consternation and concern when trying to adopt this sort of framework.

 This means that the whole problem needs to be scouted, so we know we aren't going to drop the ball on a lesser challenge.